- An exit interview is a departure meeting between an HR representative and an employee who has resigned.

 Penney said the following topics should be addressed in an exit interview:

 - What was the catalyst for the employee's decision to leave?
+(This is important as it allows the employer to better understand the "breaking point" that caused an employee to leave the company).

 - What (if anything) would have made the employee consider staying with the company?
+(This allows a company to understand if the issue was entirely their fault or if the employee was simply not satisfied with the company or their position).

 - What did the employee like and dislike about their role?
+(This provides employers with the opportunity to hear what types of things make their company a less desirable place to work).

 Although departing employees sometimes use exit interviews to air petty grievances that don't add much value to the organization, Penney said that you should always record everything to identify any potential themes or patterns from multiple exiting employees that require further exploration.